Skip to main content

 View larger map

 Bexhill is a large town in East Sussex with a population of 44,200 (ONS Census 2021).
 Bexhill's coastal position means good exposure to sunlight, though installations should account for higher wind loads and salt air.
 The postcode area for Bexhill is TN39.
 You'll need your full postcode when getting quotes from MCS-certified installers.
 Based on satellite data for this location, a 4kWp solar system generates approximately 4,152 kWh per year (1038 kWh/kWp).
-East Sussex ranks #5 in the UK for solar yield, making Bexhill an excellent location for solar panels.
+East Sussex ranks #5 in the UK for solar yield, which puts Bexhill among the better places in the country to fit panels.

 Save on Electricity Bills